 Of course, spiritual growth -- including a love for, and commitment to, Torah, mitzvot, Religious Zionism, Eretz Yisrael, and Medinat Yisrael -- is central to our mission.
 We teach and cultivate these ideals through, among other things, art, music, and play.
 We also focus heavily on the chagim, parshiot, tefilot, and berachot.
 However, teaching these ideals is not enough; they also must be modeled.
 Our morot embody these values and convey a love and respect for Torah, striving to touch the hearts and souls of each of their talmidim and talmidot.

-While the Early Childhood Program is its own program with its own specialized faculty, facilities, and support, we take advantage of the fact that Yeshiva Har Torah is one school, with one set of ideals, all under one roof.
-Indeed, it is a hallmark of the Har Torah experience that our students participate in inter-grade activities throughout the year, including older grades coming in to class to do one-on-one reading, yom tov sing-alongs, and many other activities.
-It's not uncommon to see a Junior High School student give an Early Childhood Program student a high-five or hug, or vice versa, when passing in the hallway.
+While the Early Childhood Program is its own program with its own specialized faculty, facilities, and support, it is a hallmark of the Har Torah experience that our students participate in inter-grade activities throughout the year, including older grades coming in to class to do one-on-one reading, yom tov sing-alongs, and many other activities.
+It's not uncommon to see a Junior High School student give an Early Childhood Program student a high-five or hug, or vice versa.
 We love to see that.

 We invite parents to partner with us to develop a caring and empathetic community of learners both in and out of the classroom through collaboration and communication.
 Our family-centered programming throughout the school year enables parents to be involved in their children’s education.

 We hope you will join us on this amazing journey.